 Collective Worship

-This half term we are thinking about Respect.
+This half term we are thinking about Courage

 Click on the link below to see an overview of our Collective Worship in school: